olaroos/deepnetnotes/logbook.md

 So, I'm a little bit annoyed that I didn't realise earlier that the self-attention used by Google ditched the RNN implementation that was propsed in the original paper.
 I remember that I thought it was odd that they were using RNNs because it said in the Attention is all you need paper that the transformer could be trained in parallell.

 Anyway.
 I think I will implement the transformers self-attention mechanism instead.

+**26 August 2019**

+10:00 -> 13:00

+In the instructions for the torch softmax function it says that the given dim (2) will be the dimension that will sum to 1.
+This is true because if you send in a matrix x.shape = [1,3,3] if we choose an element from the first dimension, it will sum to 1 (torch.sum(w.squeeze()[0] = 1).

+Compare this to (eq 2) w = x.squeeze().exp()/torch.sum(x.squeeze().exp(),0). torch.sum(w[0]) = 1.

+e.g a.shape = [3,3]

+At first I didn't realise that the element we choose is the vector that we will sum up and divide by.
+I thought that the choosen dimension in torch.sum was the dimension that would be keept unchanged.
+When in reality if I choose the row (dimension 0), the summation will be carried out over the columns and I will be given back a row that consists of elements which are the sums of the columns in each row position.

+Now because of how I wrote the (eq 2) because the sum will be the same nomatter which dimension I sum over because x in this case is equal to its transpose.
+And when you elementwise divide a [3,3] matrix with a vector of dimension [3] it will always expand the vector in the column dimension (which is missing).
+This results in the a matrix that always sums to 1 if you hold the columns and sum over the rows.

+These basic things mindfuck me over and over again.
+I feel like I have built a conception of how things work and I don't really digg down to the basics and I redo the same mistake over and over again.
+Instead I should be thorough and always find the reason to my missconception.

+So I'm following this blog http://www.peterbloem.nl/blog/transformers that explaines and builds a transformer from scratch using torch-tensors and torch-operations.

+Everything seems reasonable at this point.
+I understand the attention mechanism without learnable parameters.
+Now I try to add learnable parameters which are represented by the query, key and value weigths.
+Also notice that none of these weights include a bias.
+(It might have something to do with the matrix being operated on is symmetric but I haven't thought to much about it yet.)